SAP-samples/hana-ml-samples/README.md

 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

 # License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License, except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.